Monroe College Acceptance Rate, GPA, and Admission Requirements

 Monroe College GPA Requirement

 The average GPA of the admitted students at Monroe College is 3.
-This indicates that Monroe College is somewhat selective in terms of GPA.
-(Most schools report a weighted GPA out of 4.0, though some may use unweighted GPA.
-For exact information, contact the school admission staff.)
+It means that Monroe College is somewhat selective in terms of the GPA.
+(Please note that most schools report a weighted GPA, which is out of 4.0.
+However, some schools may use unweighted GPAs.
+For exact information, contact the school admission staff).

 With an average GPA of 3, Monroe College requires you to be in the average range of your class.
-You need a mix of A's and B's in your classes to have a good chance of admission.
-Additionally, you must take AP or IB courses to demonstrate your academic ability, particularly in areas related to your chosen course of study.
-For example, if you're planning a career in engineering or IT, courses related to mathematics, calculus, and physics will help.
+You need mix of A's than B's in your classes to have good chances of admission.
+Additionally, you must take AP or IB courses to demonstrate your academic ability.
+More specifically, your AP and IB courses must be related to the area of your selected course of study.
+For example, if you are planning a career in engineering or IT, courses related to mathematics, calculus, and physics will help you.

-If your GPA is less than 3 and higher than 2.7, you need higher SAT or ACT scores to compensate.
-You need a minimum of 2.6 GPA to secure admission at Monroe College.
-Below this, your chances of admission will be very slim.
+If your GPA is less than 3 and higher than 2.7 then you need higher SAT or ACT scores to compensate.
+You need a minimum of 2.6 GPA, to secure admission at Monroe College.
+Below this, the chances of admission will be very slim.

 Monroe College SAT Requirements